-- Each instrument channel is normally powered from 120VAC 60 Hz plant power to support continuous monitoring of SFP level.
-The primary channel receives power from a different 480V bus than the backup channel.
-Therefore, loss of any one 480V bus does not result in loss of normal 120VAC power for both instrument channels. - On loss of normal 120VAC power, each channel's UPS automatically transfers to a dedicated backup battery.
-If normal power is restored, the channel will automatically transfers back to the normal AC power. - The backup batteries are maintained in a charged state by commercial-grade uninterruptible power supplies.
-The batteries are sized to be capable of supporting intermittent monitoring for a minimum of 3 days of operation.
-This provides adequate time to allow the batteries to be replaced or until off-site resources can be deployed by the mitigating strategies resulting from Order EA-12-049 Revision 0. - An external connection permits powering the system from any portable DC source. - Instrument accuracy and performance are not affected by restoration of power or restarting the processor.
+- Each instrument channel will be normally powered from a 120VAC 60 Hz plant distribution panel to support continuous monitoring of SFP level.
+The distribution panel for the primary channel receives power from a different 600V bus than the distribution panel for the backup channel.
+Therefore, loss of any one 600V bus does not result in loss of normal 120VAC power for both instrument channels. - On loss of normal 120VAC power, each channel's UPS automatically transfers to a dedicated backup battery.
+If normal power is restored, the channel will automatically transfers back to the normal AC power. - The backup batteries will be maintained in a charged state by commercial-grade uninterruptible power supplies.
+The batteries will be sized to be capable of supporting intermittent monitoring for a minimum of 3 days of operation.
+This provides adequate time to allow the batteries to be replaced or until off-site resources can be deployed by the mitigating strategies resulting from Order EA-12-049 Revision 0. - An external connection permits powering the system from any portable DC source. - Instrument accuracy and performance will not be affected by restoration of power or restarting the processor.